Voodoo

 Voodoo (Vodou, Vodoun, Vudu, or Vudun in Benin, Togo, southeastern Ghana, Burkina Faso, and Senegal; also Vodou in Haiti) is a name attributed to a traditionally West African spiritual system of faith and ritual practices.
 The core functions of Voodoo are to explain the forces of the universe, influence those forces, and influence human behavior.
 Voodoo's oral tradition of faith stories carries genealogy, history and fables to succeeding generations.
 Adherents honor deities and venerate ancient and recent ancestors.
 This faith system is widespread across groups in West Africa.
 Diaspora spread Voodoo to North and South America, the Caribbean and the Philippines.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Voodoo" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Voodoo" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools